 Check floating and counterfeiting are among the many types of check fraud you have to worry about.
-Almost 75 percent of companies were targets of payment fraud in 2015, according to a March 2016 report by the Association for Financial Professionals.
-And by far the most defrauded payment method was checks, responsible for 45 percent of all money lost to fraud.
+In fact, 75 percent of companies were targets of check fraud in 2016, an increase from 71 percent in 2015, according to a March 2017 survey by the Association for Financial Professionals.

 Types of Check Fraud